-Scaffolding Sales Rental Company NY Providing Stellar Service for over 25 Years.
+Providing Stellar Rental Service for the past 25 Years.
 Scaffolding Platforms, Scaffolding Design for New York's Construction industry.

 What is scaffolding used for?

-Scaffolding is a temporary platform constructed for reaching heights above arms' reach for the purpose of building construction, maintenance, or repair.
+Scaffolding in NY is a temporary platform constructed for reaching heights above arms reach for the purpose of construction maintenance and repair.
 It is usually a modular system of metal pipes (termed tubes in Britain), although it can be made out of other materials.
 Scaffolding is generally made of lumber and steel which can range from simple to complex in design, depending on its use and purpose.
-Millions of construction workers, painters, and building maintenance crews work on scaffolding every day, and due to the nature of its use, scaffolding must be properly constructed and used.
+Millions of construction workers, painters, and building maintenance crews work on scaffolding every day and due to the nature of its use scaffolding must be properly constructed and used.

 The U.S. Department of Labor Occupational Safety and Health Organization (OSHA) has very specific standards for the construction and use of scaffolding in the workplace, and many large commercial and government construction projects require all workers to have scaffold training and OSHA certification.
 Some of OSHA's regulations regarding construction of scaffolding include using specific types of lumber when not using steel, weight limitations based on the design of the scaffolding, and regular checks for weakened or broken sections.
 OSHA places stringent safety regulations on the construction and use of scaffolding not only to reduce serious workplace injury or death, but also to save employers millions in lost time and workers' compensation.
 OSHA can issue fines to any company, large or small, that they find to be in violation of scaffolding regulations.